intel/llvm/sycl/doc/dev/DockerBKMs.md

 ## Running Docker container interactively

 The main application of Docker is containerizing services.
-But it also allows you to run containers interactively, so that you can use it as you would use a terminal or SSH session.
+But it also allows you to run containers interactively, so that you can use them as you would use a terminal or SSH session.
 The following command allows you to do that:

 ```
 docker run --name <friendly_name> -it <image_name>[:<tag>] /bin/bash
 ```

-This command will download an image, if it does not exist locally.
+This command will download an image if it does not exist locally.
 If you've downloaded an image previously, and you want to update it, use `docker pull <image_name>` command.

 ## Passthrough an Intel GPU to container

-Add `--device=/dev/dri` argument to `run` command to passthrough you Intel GPU.
+Add `--device=/dev/dri` argument to `run` command to passthrough Intel GPU.
 Make sure you're a member of `video` group to be able to access GPU.

 ## Passthrough a directory to container